 After six months of missed payments, the credit card issuer declares your account a loss and writes it off as uncollectible.
 But that’s only from an accounting standpoint.
 Your account will be closed for any new charges, however, you still owe the balance of a charged-off account and the creditor will still try to collect the past due balance from you and may even enlist the help of a third-party debt collector.

 What Happens When You Pay a Charge-Off?

 If you pay a charge-off, you may expect your credit score to go up immediately.
 You’ve cleared up the past due balance, your credit score should reward you for that, right?
 Unfortunately, it’s not that easy.

-Paying a charge-off doesn’t remove it from your credit report.
-Clearing up the past due balance doesn’t erase the fact that your account was actually charged-off.
+Paying a charge-off doesn’t remove the account from your credit report.
+That's because clearing up the past due balance doesn’t erase the fact that your account was actually charged-off.
 Paying a charge-off also will not improve your credit score – at least not immediately.

 Over time, your credit score can improve after a charge-off if you continue paying all your other accounts on time and handle your debt responsibly.
 However, if you’re late again or you have another account charged-off (or something worse like a foreclosure or repossession), your credit score may drop even more and can take longer to recover.

 The charge-off will eventually drop off your credit report whether you pay it or not.
 The credit reporting time limit for charge-offs runs out after seven years and 180 days from the date of the first delinquency that led to your account being charged-off.